 So this smoothie combo contains no oranges, but still has well over the RDA for vitamin C. This is a good thing considering RDA is just the average daily dietary intake level that is sufficient to meet the nutrient requirement of most healthy individuals, not the optimal level.
 While research isn’t clear on whether vitamin C helps with the common cold, scientific evidence does indicate that increased vitamin C intake is associated with reduced risk of chronic diseases.

 In addition to having a high level of vitamin C, this smoothie also packs high levels of vitamin A and a good amount of calcium and iron.
 You also get a little healthy fat (9 grams), protein (8 grams) and fiber (8 grams).
 These components make the smoothie more filling and the healthy fat content helps your body absorb the fat soluble vitamins.
 Drink up!

 I like having smoothies like this first thing in the morning for breakfast or as a mid-afternoon snack around 3 or 4PM when I start to get tired.
 It gives me an energy boost and helps me power through the rest of my day.

 Prepare grapefruit: Press 1 grapefruit through a juicer for fresh grapefruit juice.
-If you don’t have a juicer, you can use bottled grapefruit juice or simply add 1 whole peeled grapefruit to the blender with the other smoothie ingredients.
+If you don’t have a juicer, you can use bottled grapefruit juice or simply add 1 whole peeled grapefruit to a high-powered blender.

-- Add frozen banana slices, pineapple, kale, hemp seeds and coconut oil into a high-powered blender.
+Blend: Add frozen banana slices, pineapple, kale and hemp seeds into the blender with the grapefruit.
 Blend on high until mixture is smooth and creamy.
 Pour into a glass and enjoy.